diz462/creative-sparks/projects/bone-pore-segmentation.md

 * *Equalized Image*
 ![Eq Mask]({{ '/assets/images/eq-image-mask.png' | relative_url }}){: .image-med}

 Next, I applied basic methods like Otsu's, then moved on to Canny and Laplacian of Gaussian (LoG).
-Otsu's missed many of the large pores but showed high potential when applied to the equalized mask and with local thresholding.
+Otsu's missed many of the large pores but showed high potential when applied to the equalized mask using local thresholding.

 ~~~matlab
 % Otsu